DanielStoi/youtube_comment_sentiment_analysis/README.md

+# In progress: trying to adapt open source code created by github.com/nickjj for getting youtube comments into a sentiment analysis web scraper.

 # What is pick-random-youtube-comments? ![CI](https://github.com/nickjj/pick-random-youtube-comments/workflows/CI/badge.svg?branch=master)

 It's a zero dependency Python 3 script that gets a list of top level comments